Last updated on December 19th, 2024

 Ways to Enjoy Soaked Chana:

-- As a topping for yoghurt or oatmeal.
+- As a topping for yogurt or oatmeal.

 - Blended into a smoothie for added nutrition.